 Julien Behr was born in Lyon.
 He was awarded the "singers' revelation of the year" in 2009 by the French musicians' association ADAMI and was among the 3 nominees in the category "singer's revelation of the year" at the Victoires de la musique classique in 2013.
 He entered the Boys' Choir of the Lyon Cathedral when he was six.
 He graduated from Lyon University with a Master degree in business law.
 He however abandoned his plans to become a lawyer in order to devote himself completely to music.
 In 2010, he graduated from his vocal studies at the Conservatoire National Supérieur de Musique in Lyon.

-In concert, he has collaborated with orchestras such as Les Musiciens du Louvre, Les Siècles, the Ensemble Matheus, the Orchestre national de Lyon, the Orchestre national de Lille, the Orchestre national des Pays de la Loire, the BBC Symphony Orchestra in London, the Mozarteum Orchestra in Salzburg, the Akademie für Alte Musik Berlin, the Münchner Rundfunkorchester, the Orchestre de la Suisse Romande and with conductors such as Alain Altinoglu, Jean-Claude Casadesus, Charles Dutoit, Laurence Equilbey, Asher Fisch, René Jacobs, Samuel Jean, Fayçal Karoui, Marc Minkowski, Raphaël Pichon, Josep Pons, Jérémie Rhorer, François-Xavier Roth, Sébastien Rouland, Leonard Slatkin, Jean-Christophe Spinosi and Nathalie Stutzmann.
+In concert, he has collaborated with orchestras such as Les Musiciens du Louvre, Les Siècles, the Ensemble Matheus, the Orchestre national de Lyon, the Orchestre national de Lille, the Orchestre national des Pays de la Loire, the BBC Symphony Orchestra in London, the Mozarteum Orchestra in Salzburg, the Akademie für Alte Musik Berlin, the Münchner Rundfunkorchester, the Orchestre de la Suisse Romande and with conductors such as Alain Altinoglu, Jean-Claude Casadesus, Charles Dutoit, Laurence Equilbey, Asher Fisch, René Jacobs, Louis Langrée, Marc Minkowski, Raphaël Pichon, Josep Pons, Jérémie Rhorer, François-Xavier Roth, Sébastien Rouland, Leonard Slatkin, Jean-Christophe Spinosi, Nathalie Stutzmann.

 His discography includes Pergolesi's Septem verba a Christo (Harmonia Mundi, 2012) as well as Mélodies by Charles Koechlin (Timpani records, 2015) and L'heure espagnole (BR Media 2017).
-The production of Ciboulette at the Opéra Comique has been released in DVD.
-His first solo album, "Confidence", recorded with the Orchester of the Opéra de Lyon, has just been released under the label Alpha Classics and has already been awarded a "Diapason d'or" (from the monthly magazine Diapason) as well as a Qobuzissime.
+The production of Ciboulette at the Opéra Comique has been released on DVD.
+His first solo album, "Confidence", recorded with the Orchester of the Opéra de Lyon (Pierre Bleuse conducting), was released in 2018 under the label Alpha Classics and has been awarded a "Diapason d'or" as well as a "Qobuzissime".